vinyldns/rfcs/text/0000-shared-zones.md

 }
 ```

-Processing:
+Processing (Assumes the user does not have access to the zone):
-1. The user making the request must be a member of the group specified by `ownerGroupId` (or an admin)
+1. The user making the request must be a member of the group specified by `ownerGroupId`
 1. If the user making the request is not a member of the group specified, a `403` error will be returned
 1. If the zone is not shared, the `ownerGroupId` will be discarded.
 1. If the zone is shared, the `ownerGroupId` will be saved on the record set